Global PhDs

 Projects should be planned so that the student will spend half of the scholarship term at the University of St Andrews and half at Macquarie University:

-St Leonard's Postgraduate College will cover costs arising from that part of the scholarship term spent at the University of St Andrews.
-Macquarie University will cover costs arising from that part of the scholarship term spent there.
 The school at the University of St Andrews or Macquarie University is not required to contribute to the costs of the scholarship.

 - Any continuation, extension, or resubmission period/fees.

-- A research training grant or another equivalent award for research expenses
+- A research training grant or another equivalent award for research expenses.

 Further Enquiries